ratherlongname/home-server/README.md

 Setup a multi-function home server on a Raspberry Pi 4.

 I'll use the [DietPi][1] operating system, which is a minimal image designed to run on small single board computers like my RPi.
-It also uses dialog boxes, so I won't have to use command line commands any more than I need to.
+It also uses dialog boxes, so I won't have to remember command line commands any more than I need to.

 I also won't connect the RPi to any keyboard or monitor.
 It will always be headless.

 Setup DietPi
 ------------

  1. Add wifi network SSID and password to the `dietpi-wifi.txt` present in this repository.

  2. Edit the `dietpi.txt` file in this repository, fill in sensitive fields like passwords etc.